-This is a survey course that requires no previous musical skills.
-The course covers a minimum of three stylistic periods of music, provides a multicultural perspective, and includes both vocal and instrumental genres.
-It includes the aesthetic/stylistic characteristics of historical periods and an aural perception of the elements of music.
+This course is designed for non-music majors and requires no previous musical experience.
+It is a survey course that incorporates several modes of instruction including lecture, guided listening, and similar experiences involving music.
+The course will cover a minimum of three (3) stylistic periods, provide a multi-cultural perspective, and include both vocal and instrumental genres.
+Upon completion, students should be able to demonstrate a knowledge of music fundamentals, the aesthetic/stylistic characteristics of historical periods, and an aural perception of style and structure in music.